Andy Hearnden

-Andrew Hearnden, better known by his online moniker Andy Cooks, is a New Zealand born chef, YouTuber, and cookbook author.
+Andrew Hearnden (born 7 October 1985), better known by his online moniker Andy Cooks, is a New Zealand chef and YouTuber based in Australia.
 He worked in restaurants for 20 years before turning to social media in the wake of the COVID-19 pandemic, and two years later had 13 million followers across TikTok, Instagram, YouTube, and Facebook.

 Early life

 Hearnden was born in Wellington and subsequently lived on a poultry farm.
 He was passionate about cooking from a very young age.

 Career

 Chef

 After training at an Auckland culinary school, Hearnden worked in café kitchens there.

-Moving to London he started working for Michelin-star chef Tom Aikens at Chelsea's Tom's Kitchen, then at E&O in Notting Hill, before Shoreditch's Great Eastern Dining Room to be their Head Chef at the age of 24.
+Moving to London he started working for Michelin-star chef Tom Aikens at Chelsea's Tom's Kitchen, then at E&O in Notting Hill, before Shoreditch's Great Eastern Dining Room to be their head chef at the age of 24.

 After seven years in England, Hearnden moved to Sydney and French Bistro Felix.
-He became Head Chef at Gills Diner and then Entrecôte in Melbourne.
+He became head chef at Gills Diner and then Entrecôte in Melbourne.

-Hearnden was Executive Chef at coffee shop chain St Ali and later managed restaurants and bars in airports around Australia and New Zealand.
-He moved to the Sunshine Coast in 2020, joining beef processor Kilcoy Global Foods, as Executive Chef in their test kitchen.
+Hearnden was executive chef at coffee shop chain St Ali and later managed restaurants and bars in airports around Australia and New Zealand.
+He moved to the Sunshine Coast in 2020, joining beef processor Kilcoy Global Foods, as executive chef in their test kitchen.